Schedule Your Diagnostic Consultation

 Data center technologies and equipment already allow greener operations, many of which enhance overall availability and performance.

 Some governments are also effectively pushing DC builders and operators to get greener.
-For example, in the UK and in Japan, total power consumption is limited for a given building, no matter whether it houses a data center or any other facility.
-But with an estimated potential of 40% reduction in power consumption in data centers generally, a little prodding from administrations could work out for critical apps and all the others.
+For example, in the UK and Japan, total power consumption is limited for a given building, whether it houses a data center or any other facility.
+But with an estimated potential of a 40% reduction in power consumption in data centers generally, a little prodding from administrations could work out for critical apps and all the others.

-How do you see mission critical facilities getting greener?
+How do you see mission-critical facilities getting greener?
 Share your favorite green strategy in the Comments below.